8001. The American Criminal Justice System (3 s.h.)

-This course explores the problem of victimization [general vs. criminal], the types of victims [direct vs. indirect; individual vs. collective, etc.], and the harms involved [financial vs. physical vs. mental].
-It also examines the fairness and efficacy of a wide variety of preventive, remedial, extra-legal and legal [civil, criminal] responses by society and by the criminal justice system.
-Emphasis is upon data sets and research studies shedding light upon the levels, correlates, dynamics, and consequences of major forms of victimization, as a basis for critical analysis of victimization theory and existing and potential laws, policies, programs, practices, and technologies for reducing its incidence and impact.
+This course explores the problem of victimization (general vs. criminal), the types of victims (direct vs. indirect, individual vs. collective, etc.), and the harms involved (financial vs. physical vs. mental).
+It also examines the fairness and efficacy of a wide variety of preventive, remedial, extra-legal, and legal (civil, criminal) responses by society and by the criminal justice system.
+Emphasis is on data sets and research studies shedding light on the levels, correlates, dynamics, and consequences of major forms of victimization as a basis for critical analysis of victimization theory and existing and potential laws, policies, programs, practices, and technologies for reducing its incidence and impact.

 8235.
 Criminal Justice Organizations: Structure, Process and Change (3 s.h.)

 Criminal justice organizations share many characteristics with other organizations, but they also differ in important ways.
-For one thing, criminal justice organizations are public bureaucracies; they aren't typically worried about a financial bottom line.
+For one thing, criminal justice organizations are public bureaucracies; they typically are not concerned with a financial bottom line.
 Their aims have to do with public safety, controlling criminals, and managing large populations of incarcerated individuals.
 The criminal justice system comprises a complex network of agencies and organizations that often pursue very different goals.
-Consequently, one reality of these organizations that we will need to explore is how they work together to achieve common goals.
-We will examine both criminal justice systems and criminal justice organizations from both a structural perspective and a behavioral perspective.
-Our main purpose in examining criminal justice organizations is to understand how they work so that we can, when it is desirable, change them, the way the relate to each other and the way the relate to the larger society.
-We will emphasize the manner in which criminal justice systems and their environments are changing, and the importance of capitalizing on those changes.
-Leadership and entrepreneurial thinking will be emphasized as well as structural approaches that foster development.
+Consequently, one reality of these organizations that needs to be explored is how they work together to achieve common goals.
+The course examines both criminal justice systems and criminal justice organizations from both a structural perspective and a behavioral perspective.
+The main purpose in examining criminal justice organizations is to understand how they work so that, when it is desirable, they can be changed, both in the way they relate to each other and the way they relate to the larger society.
+Emphasis is placed on the manner in which criminal justice systems and their environments are changing, and the importance of capitalizing on those changes.
+Leadership and entrepreneurial thinking are emphasized as are structural approaches that foster development.

 Program evaluation is the systematic acquisition and assessment of information to provide useful feedback about a program.
 In other words, program evaluation facilitates improvements in program performance and outcomes.
-Evaluation also enables policy makers and funding agencies make decisions about continued support of a program or program replication.
-Students in this course will develop the capacity to develop and produce useful feedback.
-They will gain a thorough knowledge of the methods of program evaluation, from the point of framing the goals of the evaluation to communicating findings.
-Topics will include: assessing the evaluability of the program, logic models and theories of change, formative and summative evaluations, experimental and quasi-experimental designs, data sources and data collection, analyzing and interpreting data, reporting findings, the utilization of results, and synthesizing findings across evaluation studies.
+Evaluation also enables policy makers and funding agencies to make decisions about continued support of a program or program replication.
+Students develop the capacity to offer useful feedback.
+They gain thorough knowledge of the methods of program evaluation, from the point of framing the goals of the evaluation to communicating findings.
+Topics include program evaluation, logic models and theories of change, formative and summative evaluations, experimental and quasi-experimental designs, data sources and data collection, data analysis and interpretation, reporting findings, the utilization of results, and synthesizing findings across evaluation studies.

 8302.
 Advanced Methodological Issues in Criminal Justice Research (3 s.h.)

-Course involves students in hands-on activities allowing them to learn how to conduct and evaluate different types of research approaches commonly used in criminal justice.
-Course assumes a solid grounding in graduate-level research methods, and strong multivariate quantitative skills.
-These "learning by doing" activities, ideally organized around a single topic and conducted for a specific client, are complemented by high level discussions of and readings about key ongoing philosophical, pragmatic, and policy related research issues, and how those issues apply to and play out in the fields of criminal justice and criminology.
+This course engages students in hands-on activities allowing them to learn how to conduct and evaluate different types of research approaches commonly used in criminal justice.
+It assumes a solid grounding in graduate-level research methods and strong multivariate quantitative skills.
+These "learning by doing" activities, ideally organized around a single topic and conducted for a specific client, are complemented by high-level discussions of and readings about key ongoing philosophical, pragmatic, and policy-related research issues, and how those issues apply to and play out in the fields of criminal justice and criminology.

 8305.
-Advanced Statistical Issues in Criminal Justice Data: Survival Models and Time Series Analysis (3 s.h.)
+Advanced Statistical Issues in Criminal Justice Data (3 s.h.)

-Focuses on multivariate statistical techniques particularly important in criminal justice research questions.
-Course may cover multilevel modeling, or other techniques important to the discipline such as time series, clustering, and automatic interaction detection.
+This course focuses on multivariate statistical techniques particularly important in criminal justice research questions.
+It may cover multilevel modeling or other techniques important to the discipline such as time series, clustering, and automatic interaction detection.

 9082.
 Independent Study (3 s.h.)

-Permits individualized study of a specific topic in consultation with a faculty member.
-Not intended as a substitute for any required course.
+This course permits individualized study of a specific topic in consultation with a faculty member.
+It is not intended as a substitute for any required course.

 9982.
 Research Seminar in Criminal Justice (3 s.h.)

-Fulfills part of the research requirements for the student working toward completion of the Ph.D.
-Involves advanced reading and research in areas agreed upon by the Ph.D. student and professor.
-Includes group and individual meetings.
-Aim is an advanced research paper by the student that may focus in an area related to the proposed doctoral research.
+This course fulfills part of the research requirements for the student working toward completion of the Ph.D.
+It involves advanced reading and research in areas agreed upon by the Ph.D. student and professor.
+It also includes group and individual meetings.
+The aim is an advanced research paper by the student that may focus on an area related to the proposed doctoral research.